edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

         }
     );

 In the above code we use TS query builder to create a query.
-We use ``cosine_distance`` similarity to count the distance between the current section embedding and target (user's) embedding.
-We want to get back content and number of tokens for every matched section.

 The query uses few parameters that we need to provide when we call it:

 * target: the embedding array for which we need similar sections
 * matchThreshold: the similarity threshold, only matches with a similarity